Assessing phonics and 'Keep up' interventions

 Ensuring a successful transition from Year 2 to 3 and beyond

 We recognise that a strong transition programme between Years 2 and 3 is essential for success across the curriculum, but especially in reading.
-Our Year 3 and 4 teachers and selected members of support staff across Key Stage 2 have received accredited Letters and Sounds training.
+Our Year 3 and 4 teachers and selected members of support staff across Key Stage 2 have received accredited phonics training.
 This ensures that the strength in our phonics programme does not come to an abrupt halt because the children have entered the junior phase of their education.
 Furthermore, our intervention programme continues, with the same recognisable format and consistent approach for pupils, until the point when they become fluent readers.